UPPMAX/NAISS_Slurm/docs/slurm.md

 ## Slurm job scripts

-Now we have looked at the commands to control the job, but what about the jobscripts?
+Now we have looked at the commands to control the job, but what about the job scripts?

 We had a small example further up on the page, which we used to test the commands, but now we will look more at the job scripts themselves.